centrifugal-pump-in-lagos-ikeja-nigeria

 Specific Density and Gravity of Working Fluid: The density of a fluid is its mass per unit of volume.
 A fluid’s mass per unit volume and gravity of a fluid is the ratio of a fluid’s density to the density of water.
 It directly affects the input power required to pump a particular liquid.
 If you are working with a fluid other than water, it is important to consider the specific density and gravity since the weight will have a direct effect on the amount of work performed by the pump.

-Operating Temperature and Pressure: Pumping conditions like temperature and pressures are important considerations for any operation.
-For example – High-temperature pumping may require special gaskets, seals and mounting designs.
-Similarly, an adequately designed pressure retaining casing may be required for high-pressure conditions.
+Operating Temperature and Pressure: Pumping conditions like temperature and pressure are important considerations for any operation.
+For example – High-temperature pumping may require special gaskets, seals, and mounting designs.
+Similarly, an adequately designed pressure-retaining casing may be required for high-pressure conditions.

 Net Positive Suction Head (NPSH) and Cavitation: NPSH is a term that refers to the pressure of a fluid on the suction side of a pump to help determine if the pressure is high enough to avoid cavitation.
 Cavitation refers to the formation of bubbles or cavities in a liquid, developed in areas of relatively low pressure around an impeller and can cause serious damage to the impeller and lead to decreased flow/pressure rates among other things.
 One must ensure that the system’s net positive suction head available (NPSHA) is greater than the pump’s net positive suction head required (NPSHR), with an appropriate safety margin.